hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance.html.markdown

     the server.
 Changing this creates a new server.

 * `networks` - (Optional) An array of one or more networks to attach to the instance.
 The network object structure is documented below.
+Changing this creates a new server.

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
 Changing this updates the existing server metadata.